 Research shows that between .5 to 3.7 percent of females will suffer from anorexia nervosa during their lifetime.
 Individuals with this condition have an intense, deeply held fear of gaining weight or becoming fat.

 This is true even when they are already unhealthily underweight.
-Such individuals are resistant to maintaining a healthy bodyweight and may take extreme measures to avoid this.
-One important factor to understand is that those with anorexia nervosa are typically in denial or unaware that they are unhealthily underweight.
-Despite being dangerously underweight, their self perception is that they are actually overweight.
+Such individuals are resistant to maintaining healthy body weight and may take extreme measures to avoid this.
+One important factor in understanding this is that those with anorexia nervosa are typically in denial or unaware that they are unhealthily underweight.
+Despite being dangerously underweight, their self-perception is that they are actually overweight.

 Eating and the lack thereof is an obsession, and it offers them an avenue for control.
-Only very small amounts of foods are eaten, and typically of very specific food types, while many meals are skipped entirely.
+Only minimal amounts of foods are eaten, typically of particular food types, while many meals are skipped entirely.

 Obsessive checking of bodyweight is common.
-Techniques to reduce weight beyond control of food intake may include compulsive over-exercise, along with purging via vomiting and/or the abuse of diuretics, laxatives, or enemas.
+Techniques to reduce weight beyond food intake control may include compulsive over-exercise, along with purging via vomiting and/or the abuse of diuretics, laxatives, or enemas.

-Females with anorexia nervosa will often have infrequent, irregular or entirely absent menstrual periods.
+Females with anorexia nervosa will often have infrequent, irregular, or absent menstrual periods.
 There are also potentially fatal consequences of anorexia nervosa.
 The mortality rate for those with anorexia is .56 percent per year, or 5.6 percent per decade, which is 12 times higher than the annual death rate due to all other causes for females aged 15 to 24.
-Complications which may lead to death include electrolyte imbalances and extreme malnutrition, cardiac arrest, and suicide.
+Complications that may lead to death include electrolyte imbalances, extreme malnutrition, cardiac arrest, and suicide.